jiriklepl/NTIN066/12-range_tree/task.md

-You are given an implementation of a splay tree which associates every numeric key with a numeric value.
-The splay tree provides `lookup`, `insert`, and `remove` operations.
+You are given an implementation of a Splay tree which associates every numeric key with a numeric value.
+The Splay tree provides `lookup`, `insert`, and `remove` operations.

-Your goal is to modify the splay tree to support range queries in amortized logarithmic time.
-The operation you need to implement takes an range on the input and should return the sum of values of the elements in the given range.
+Your goal is to modify the Splay tree to support range queries in amortized logarithmic time.
+The operation you need to implement takes a range of the keys and it should return the sum of values of the elements in the given range.

 As usual, you should submit only the `range_tree.{h,py}` file.

-## Optional: Range updates (for 5 points)
+## Optional: Range updates (for extra 5 points)

 If you also implement an operation
 ```